shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 </html>
 {%endraw%}
 ```
 If you notice, the `selectedItem` model is bound to the value of the selected option element.
 Here, as already explained, we're restricted to have only strings in our items array.
 We cannot set the selectedItem model to the object inside items.
-Here comes the ng-options handy.
+Therefore we need to use the ng-options for these kind of situations.
 Let's see how to do it.

 **Re-write the above code using ng-options**: